MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-standard-library-binary-Module.md

 ### Binary module setup

-This article os focused on the binary module so that is where we'll start.
+This article is focused on the binary module so that is where we'll start.
 This section pulls examples from the [Creating a cross-platform binary module][xplat] guide.
 Review that guide if you need more details or have any issues.